 How Do You Cite A Video In Mla

-Oct 26, 2025 · 8 min read
+8 min read

 Understanding MLA Video Citations

 MLA (Modern Language Association) style is a widely used formatting and citation style, particularly in the humanities.
 When citing a video in MLA, the goal is to provide enough information for your reader to find the video.
 The basic format includes the creator's name, the title of the video, the platform where the video is hosted, and the date it was published.
-However, there are variations depending on the type of video and how you accessed it.
+That said, there are variations depending on the type of video and how you accessed it.

 Basic MLA Video Citation Format